 Finally, a terrible picture of the three of them.
 They were just so excited about everything that pictures were pretty much a bust.

-After dinner, we had our traditional back-to-school Father’s Blessings from Joel.
+After dinner, we had our traditional back-to-school Father’s Blessings.

 That’s my favorite part.
 As members of The Church of Jesus Christ of Latter-day Saints, we are thankful that all worthy fathers hold the Priesthood and are able to use it to bless their family members.
 A Father’s Blessing is a blessing of guidance and comfort, and many LDS families do as we do and make sure that the children get one at the beginning of each new school year.